 Welcome to LGBT Foundation's Women's Programme

 For 2020-2021 we were very fortunate to receive funding from OGX Hair products.
-It is through this funding that we have been able to bring you monthly workshops, craft sessions, an upcoming national conference, provide training for public and private sector organisatiions on the complex health needs of LB+ women, and all the wonderful Pride events of 2020.
+It is through this funding that we have been able to bring you monthly workshops, craft sessions, provide training for public and private sector organisations on the complex health needs of LGBT women, and all the wonderful Pride events of 2020 and 2021.
 The funding from OGX Hair Products has allowed the Women's Programme to continue in its vital work.

-*LGBT Foundation’s services for women are inclusive of trans women, non-binary people and gender fluid people who identify as lesbian, bisexual or questioning their sexual orientation.
+*Our spaces are for all self-identifying lesbian, bi, queer or questioning women, trans women, non-binary/genderfluid people wishing to access a women-centred space, and for those whose gender identity includes woman some or all of the time.
+Our spaces are inclusive of women of colour, older women, and disabled women.
 We try to make our services welcoming and accessible to all; if you have any specific access requirements please let us know and we'll try to help.

 EVENTS COMING UP...

-Life Drawing - Thursday 30th September @ 7pm
+Life Drawing Class - Monday 17th January @ 7pm

 Ever wanted to try life drawing?
 Now's your chance with a FREE online class for LGBT women.

 Wanna dance with somebody?
 We’ve got you covered with Dance Out!
-Join our FREE, fun, and friendly dance classes, every 2nd and 4th Wednesday of the month.
+Join our FREE, fun, and friendly dance classes, twice a month.

 Quiz Club is on every first Monday of the month at 5.00pm.
 There's questions, a bit of chat, answers, and a bit more chat